SilkRose/Pony/stories/an-ill-timed-railway-confession/an-ill-timed-railway-confession.md

 "No, every time I looked up from pressing the handle down… I was reminded how pretty you are."

 I blush again.
-"You know, you're super duper pretty too."
+"You know, you're super-duper pretty too."

 Pinkie smiles at me and blushes.
 "I'm sorry I made you catch me.
-You were the only pony on my mind so I just said for you to catch me."
+You were the only pony on my mind, so I just said for you to catch me."

 "It's alright.
 I'm glad you did."

-"It was really nice. you're really soft."
+"It was really nice.
+You're really soft."

 I giggle.
 "I'm glad I could break your fall, and you're soft too, you know."